Bay mud: Regulatory issues and actions

-When building on top of bay mud layers or when dredging estuary bottoms, a variety of regulatory frameworks may arise.
-Normally in the United States, an Environmental Impact Report as well as a geotechnical investigation are conducted precedent to any major construction over bay mud.
+When building on top of bay mud layers or when dredging estuary bottoms, a variety of environmental and planning restrictions will apply.
+In the United States, an Environmental Impact Report as well as a geotechnical investigation are generally required prior to any major construction over bay mud, and local areas may impose further requirements.
 Combined, these reports have developed much of the data base extant on bay mud characteristics, frequently yielding original field data from soil borings.
 These data have demonstrated that in many locations the shallower bay muds contain concentrations of mercury, lead, chromium, petroleum hydrocarbons, PCBs, pesticides and other chemicals which exceed toxic limits: a geological record of human activities of the last century.
-These data are particularly important to consider when dredging of bay muds is contemplated as part of a development project.
-Such dredging can have impacts to receiving lands as soil contamination, but also water column impacts from sediment disturbance.
+These data are particularly important to consider when dredging of bay muds is contemplated as part of a development project in regards to the location where the mud will be disposed of.
+In addition to the mentioned issues of soil and water pollution from contaminants, even clean mud has consequences for the water column due to the sediment disturbance.

 In the case of dredging within the United States, a permit is almost always required from the United States Army Corps of Engineers, after submission of extensive data on the project limits, chemical properties of the bay muds to be disturbed, a dredge disposal plan and often a complete Environmental Impact Statement pursuant to the National Environmental Policy Act.
 Further review by the United States Coast Guard would normally be required.
 Within individual state jurisdictions, such as California, an Environmental Impact Report must be filed for dredging of any significance; furthermore, agency reviews by the California Coastal Commission and the Regional Water Quality Control Board would normally be mandated.
 All of these regulatory bodies serve an important role in deciding whether an area may be dredged or not.
 However, the most important body is the California Environmental Quality Act (CEQA).
 This guiding legislation is the reason for Environmental Impact Reports, costly mitigation measures and arduous review processes.
 One of CEQA's main goals is to promote interagency cooperation in the review process of a project.
 This is one of the main reasons why it is the overseer of all projects in California.